niekados/my-classroom/README.md

 - Special Needs
 - Notes

-This structured allows for organized and efficient management of student information, ensuring that important details are easily accessible and properly tracked for each student.
+This structure allows for organized and efficient management of student information, ensuring that important details are easily accessible and properly tracked for each student.

 ![Table Structure](/assets/images/data-model/table-structure.png)